lucapette/lucapette.github.com/_posts/2015-07-06-my-experience-with-kanban.markdown

 in batches.
 It is pretty hard and I am lucky enough to be able to work this way at the moment.
 No batching means no recurrent meetings about what we are going to work on the next week (two weeks or whatever).
-Batching is typical of SCRUM (at least in my experience) and it has two things I do not like:
+Batching is typical of Scrum (at least in my experience) and it has two things I do not like:

 - It lets your managers relax as it is easier for them to manage teams in strict cycles so they end up not helping to improve processes for the people